mniip/mniip.github.io/_posts/2024-01-01-semialign-intuition.md

 - *associative*: `join s (join u v) = join (join s u) v`,
 - and *idempotent*: `join s s = s`.

-For `[]`, whose shapes are indentified with natural numbers, this is the operation of taking the maximum of two numbers.
+For `[]`, whose shapes are identified with natural numbers, this is the operation of taking the maximum of two numbers.
 For `Map k`, it is the operation of taking the union of two sets.

 What's left is figuring out what happens to the elements.
 We've combined a container of shape `s` with `length s` elements and a container of shape `u` with `length u` elements, to obtain a container of shape `join s u` with `length (join s u)` elements.
 So how are the input elements related to the output elements?
 Parametricity forbids us from actually changing the element values, so we are restricted to talking about *locations* of the elements.